-Your vehicle comes with two coded keys (or three, if your vehicle is equipped with the valet feature); additional coded keys may be purchased from your authorized dealer.
+Your vehicle comes with two coded keys; additional coded keys may be purchased from your authorized dealer.
 The authorized dealer can program your spare keys to your vehicle or you can program the keys yourself.
 Refer to Programming spare keys for instructions on how to program the coded key.

-Note: The SecuriLock[®] passive anti-theft system is not compatible with non-Ford aftermarket remote start systems.
+Note: The SecuriLock® passive anti-theft system is not compatible with non-Ford aftermarket remote start systems.
 Use of these systems may result in vehicle starting problems and a loss of security protection.

 Note: Large metallic objects, electronic devices that are used to purchase gasoline or similar items, or a second coded key on the same key chain may cause vehicle starting issues.
 You need to prevent these objects from touching the coded key while starting the engine.
 These objects will not cause damage to the coded key, but may cause a momentary issue if they are too close to the key when starting the engine.
-If a problem occurs, turn the ignition to the 1 (OFF/LOCK) position, remove all objects on the key chain away from the coded key and restart the engine.
+If a problem occurs, turn the ignition to the off position, remove all objects on the key chain away from the coded key and restart the engine.